-- Combined PD and SPD – A single document may be used to serve as plan document as well as SPD.
-If this approach is used, it must be as per ERISA’s plan document laws as well as SPD’s regulations.
+- Combined PD and SPD – A single document may be used to serve as a plan document and SPD.
+If this approach is used, it must be as per ERISA’s plan document laws and SPD’s regulations.

 Why ERISA Compliance is Necessary for Health and Welfare Plans

 Regardless of their size, healthcare & welfare benefit plans are strictly required to obey ERISA regulations.
 These regulations apply to all employer-financed group healthcare plans, including the full and self-insured plans.
-Additionally, private companies, proprietorships and partnerships must comply too.
-Only a handful plans such as governmental (state, federal, county, and city) plans and religious plans are exempted from ERISA regulations.
-Furthermore, benefits deemed as “regular payroll practices” such as overtime pay are also exempted.
+Additionally, private companies, proprietorships, and partnerships must comply too.
+Only a handful of governmental (state, federal, county, and city) plans and religious plans are exempted from ERISA regulations.
+Furthermore, benefits deemed as “regular payroll practices,” such as overtime pay, are also exempted.

 What are the Requirements for ERISA Retirement Plans?

 ERISA has laws that protect employee funds deposited in their retirement accounts during the entire working period.
-But it should be understood that employers are not obliged to institute retirement plans for their workers.
-But for those who do, they are subject to ERISA compliance and thus should set the required minimum retirement plan standards.
+However, it should be understood that employers are not obliged to institute retirement plans for their workers.
+But those who do are subject to ERISA compliance and thus should set the required minimum retirement plan standards.
 A retirement plan is termed ERISA compliant if:

-- There is ease access of written information by parties involved concerning their Qualified Retirement Plan finances dished out via hard copies or periodically through their mails.
+- There is easy access to written information by parties involved concerning their Qualified Retirement Plan finances dished out via hard copies or periodically through their mail.